jonasthewolf/gsn2x/README.md

 # gsn2x

-This little program converts [Goal Structuring Notation](https://scsc.uk/gsn) in a YAML notation to the DOT format of [Graphviz](https://graphviz.org).
+This little program converts [Goal Structuring Notation](https://scsc.uk/gsn) in a YAML format to the DOT format of [Graphviz](https://graphviz.org).
 From there it can be rendered to different graphic formats.

 ![Example](example.gsn.svg "Example")

-Graphviz dot is required to create an image from the output of this tool.
+Graphviz is required to create an image from the output of this tool.

 Feel free to use it and please let me know.
+Same applies if you have feature requests, bug reports or contributions.

 ## Usage

 On Windows you can just run:

-    gsn2x.exe <yourgsnfile.yaml> | dot -Tpng > <yourgsnfile.png>
+    gsn2x.exe <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>

 On other systems you can create a PNG like this:

-    gsn2x <yourgsnfile.yaml> | dot -Tpng > <yourgsnfile.png>
+    gsn2x <yourgsnfile.yaml> | dot -Tsvg > <yourgsnfile.svg>

 If a second optional argument is provided, the output is not written to stdout, but to the file named by the second argument.
 If called with option `-c` or `--check` the input file is only checked for validity, but the resulting graph is not written.

-**You can find prebuilt binaries for Windows, Linux and MacOS on the [releases page](https://github.com/jonasthewolf/gsn2x/releases).**
+**You can find pre-built binaries for Windows, Linux and MacOS on the [releases page](https://github.com/jonasthewolf/gsn2x/releases).**

 ## Syntax in YAML